jbutcher21/aiclass/docs/system_prompt-jb.md

 ## **IMPORTANT**

-- You must follow every mapping guidance and rule in the `senzing_entity_spec` exactly and completely.
+- You must follow every mapping guidance and rule in the `senzing_entity_specification` exactly and completely.
 - Do not omit, reinterpret, or skip any rule, attribute, or relationship.
 - If any mapping is ambiguous, ask for clarification before proceeding.
 - Your output must match the specification in all details, including feature attributes, relationships, and required fields.